 Once an understanding of stakeholder needs is achieved, it’s time to develop a strategy to meet those needs.
 What is the church going to do to meet the needs of the stakeholders?
 The strategy comprises a mission, vision, core values, and a set of critical strategies the church will implement/accomplish to satisfy the needs of the stakeholders.

 Now that a strategy has been developed and documented, leadership must create and implement systems, processes, and methods that accomplish the strategy.
 Systems, processes, and methods are most often implemented via a “Management System” or some similar structured approach.
 The Management System is the backbone of the Performance Cycle.
 It is the vehicle for ensuring that systems, processes, and methods are consistent, compatible with one another, and known by everyone in the church … especially new people.

 So, how is leadership going to know how well the church is meeting its stakeholder needs?
 The answer is simple … through measuring results.
 It’s critical that the leaders in the church create measures that provide “at a glance” visibility of results (performance).
 I read somewhere once that “if you are not measuring it, you probably are not managing it.”
 This has proven itself to be true for me many, many times over the years.
-A great method for measuring results is to establish Key Performance Measures (KPMs) that are updated and reviewed by everyone on the team on a regular basis.
+A great method for measuring results is to establish Key Performance Measures (KPMs) that are updated and regularly reviewed by everyone on the team.
 For example, a graph showing “average weekly attendance” over time would be a good KPM.